🌋

 6. Announcements

-During retrospective after round 2 we decided to remove topics and focus on what is coming up for us in the moment.
+During retrospective after we decided to remove topics and focus on what is coming up for us in the moment.

 Bringing New People